snyk-community/sdr-bootstrap-prepack/README.md

  <img width="60%" src="https://raw.githubusercontent.com/ipselon/sdr-bootstrap-prepack/master/docs/img/data_grid_page_1.png" />
 </p>

-By clicking on `Generate source code` we started the component generation wizard, and now we have to enter a group name and a component name.
+By clicking on `Generate source code` we started the component generation wizard, and now we have to type a group name and a component name.
 You may choose any existing group or enter new one.
 In this tutorial we will place all components source code into `Tutotial` group.
 And the name of our list component will be `DepartmentList`